Professor of Pathology and Genomic Medicine, Institute for Academic Medicine

 Weill Cornell Medical College

-After obtaining his MD and PhD degrees, Dr. Zu attended the University of Connecticut Health Center as a postdoctoral fellow and later remained there as an assistant professor.
+After obtaining his MD and PhD, Dr. Zu attended the University of Connecticut Health Center as a postdoctoral fellow and later remained there as an assistant professor.
 He then spent four years in pathology residency training at New York University, followed by a two-year hematopathology fellowship at the National Cancer Institute of the National Institutes of Health.
 Dr. Zu joined the Department of Pathology and Genomic Medicine at Houston Methodist Hospital in 2004, where he currently serves as the Medical Director of the Hematopathology Section.
-He is also Professor of Pathology and Laboratory Medicine at the Weill Cornell Medical College of Cornell University.
+He is also a Professor of Pathology and Laboratory Medicine at the Weill Cornell Medical College of Cornell University.
 In addition to his clinical responsibilities, Dr. Zu is also the Director of the Cancer Pathology research laboratory at the Houston Methodist Research Institute.
-These combined positions enable him to address clinically-driven questions.
-As a physician-scientist, Dr. Zu has pioneered the translation of the oligonucleotide aptamers and nanotechnology into clinical applications, and his research is currently funded by multiple NIH and CPRIT grants.
+These combined positions enable him to address clinically driven questions.
+As a physician-scientist, Dr. Zu has pioneered the translation of oligonucleotide aptamers and nanotechnology into clinical applications, and his research is currently funded by multiple NIH and CPRIT grants.